kingaa/sbied/syllabus.md

    Treat others with respect and the dignity to which they are entitled, and with which you expect others to treat you.
 1. ***Dress comfortably, but professionally.***
    You will be visible to your colleagues and instructors.
-1. ***Have a sense of humor!***
-   In online courses, many things can go wrong.
-   Let's be generous and tolerant toward one another, and always willing to laugh!

 -----------------------------